AndrewFromMelbourne/raspifb16/README.md

 the Linux Framebuffer.
 It was written specifically to access the 16 bit per pixel framebuffers found on the accessory LCD displays on the Raspberry Pi.

+# libraries

+You will need to install libbsd-dev

+   sudo apt-get install libbsd-dev

 # libfb16
 The library itself.